Neck and Arm Pain

 During a cervical fusion, a titanium cage is filled with the bone marrow and placed in the space where the damaged discs once were.
 Next, a titanium plate and screws are placed to secure the cage and afflicted vertebrae.
 They work to secure the bones while they fuse and grow together.
 A fusion can provide instant stability and diminish post-operative pain for a patient.

-Dr. Johans aims to help patients keep as much range of motion as possible, so he recommends disc replacement instead of fusion to good candidates.
+Dr. Johans aims to help patients keep as much range of motion as possible, so he recommends disc replacement instead of fusion, to good candidates.
+He has to evaluate you and your MRI to make the proper choice between cervical fusion technique vs. cervical disc replacement (full range of motion).

-In contrast to having a fusion done, Dr. Johans is now recommending a cervical arthroplasty, or, as it is more commonly known, a disc replacement.
+In contrast to having a fusion done, Dr. Johans has for 15 years been recommending a cervical arthroplasty, or, as it is more commonly known, a disc replacement.
 The advantage of this technology is that there is no loss of range of motion, and the neck maintains its flexion, stability, and rotation.

-A favorable outcome of a disc replacement is the range of motion that patients will maintain after the surgery, whereas fusion eliminates the range of motion of the affected vertebrae indefinitely.
-The neurologic and the overall outcomes are superior in this particular technology.
-Patients can return to work much faster (sometimes as little as a few weeks) after this operation than after a fusion because their bones are not growing together.
-Once patients no longer take post-op narcotics, Dr. Johans will clear them to return to work, drive, and other everyday activities.
+An advantage of a disc replacement over fusion is the range of motion that patients will maintain after the surgery, whereas fusion eliminates the range of motion of the affected vertebrae indefinitely.
+The range of motion outcomes are superior in this particular technology.
+Patients can return to work much faster (sometimes as little as a week or two) after this operation than after a fusion.
+Once patients no longer take post-op narcotics, Dr. Johans will clear them to return to work, drive, and other everyday activities commonly in one week.

 After the surgery, patients can expect to be discharged the following morning.
 During the overnight stay at one of the several hospitals Dr. Johans has privileges at, including St. Alphonsus and Treasure Valley Hospital (Boise's highest-rated hospital), patients can expect routine check-ins from specialized neuro-nurses.
 They will monitor vital signs and neurological checks to ensure recovery is progressing and no function has been lost.
 Ice packs and appropriate medications will be available to provide the highest level of patient comfort.